Cardinals vs. Nationals Player Props Betting Odds

-Paul Goldschmidt and Lane Thomas are among the players with prop bets on the table when the St. Louis Cardinals and the Washington Nationals meet at Nationals Park on Tuesday (at 7:05 PM ET).
+Player prop bet options for Paul Goldschmidt, Lane Thomas and others are listed when the St. Louis Cardinals visit the Washington Nationals at Nationals Park on Wednesday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!